 Notes

-- Semi-sweet chocolate: I prefer using chocolate with 50% to 60% cacao.
-It gives the budino the perfect balance of chocolate and sweetness.
+- Semi-sweet chocolate: use chocolate with 50% to 60% cacao for the best balance of chocolate flavor and sweetness.

-- Whipped cream: I recommend using my homemade whipped cream dispenser recipe for the garnish.
+- Whipped cream: for garnish, try my homemade whipped cream dispenser recipe.
 It makes the perfect dollop of whipped cream on top!

-- Chocolate shavings: I prefer to use dark chocolate with a cacao percentage of at least 70% for the shavings.
-This provides an intense and slightly bitter chocolate flavor that contrasts well with the sweeter budino.
-You can use any chocolate you like though!
-To make the shavings, I use a vegetable peeler to scrape the sides of chocolate bar.
+- Chocolate shavings: use dark chocolate with at least 70% cacao for an intense, slightly bitter contrast to the sweet budino.
+To make the shavings, I use a vegetable peeler to scrape the sides of a chocolate bar.

-- Switch up the garnish: add a pop of texture with chopped air fryer roasted peanuts.
-Or top with crumbled walnut biscotti, chocolate chip sugar cookies, or 2 ingredient peanut butter cookies for a hint of crunch.
+- Switch up the garnish: add texture with chopped air fryer roasted peanuts.
+Or top with crumbled cookies like cantucci or walnut biscotti.

-- Equipment: a candy or quick read thermometer to ensure the budino is cooked to the correct temperature.
+- Equipment: an instant-read thermometer ensures the budino cooks to the proper temperature.

-- Storage: leftover budino can be stored in an airtight container in the refrigerator for up to 3 days.
-I don't recommend freezing because it may develop ice crystals that make the texture grainy.
+- Storage: store leftover budino in an airtight container in the refrigerator for up to 3 days.
+Freezing is not recommended, as ice crystals can make the texture grainy.

 Nutrition